 The ride cymbal is usually the biggest cymbal on the set.
 This is used to play rhythmic patterns.

-You can strike it at the edge to create a louder and more sustained sounds.
+You can strike it at the edge to create a louder and more sustained sound.
 You can also hit it with the tip of your drumstick to create a clearer and higher-pitched sound.

 These can be very beautiful cymbals to play.
 They can often be hit in many different places to achieve different sounds.